charleskoffler/clprolf/docs/official/clprolf_language_reference_manual.md

 #### II.5.n) NOTICE ON WORKER\_AGENT — COMPUTER AS A WORKER

 The **`worker_agent`** declension is not only about separating `agent` code from pure computer tasks — it is about treating the **computer as a worker**.
-The “simu” prefix highlights this metaphor: as if the computer were a real-world worker.
+It is as if the computer was a real-world worker.
 Its job is to manage peripherals, handle resources, and perform tasks that are inherently technical.

 The idea is algorithmic: an algorithm is executed *for a worker*, and here the worker happens to be a computer.
 In principle, a human could also play the role of a worker — the distinction lies only in the nature of the task.
 This perspective connects to ALGOL 60’s vision of algorithms: abstracting the worker, and seeing the computer as an executor in human-like terms.